stereosuper/alven/wp/wp-content/plugins/post-types-order/readme.txt

 = I have no PHP knowledge at all, i will still be able to use this plugin? =

-Absolutely you can!
+Absolutely, you can!
 Unlike many other plugins, you don't have to do any code changes to make your post order to change accordingly to custom defined post order.
 There is an option to autoupdate the WordPress queries so the posts order will be returned in the required order.
 Anyway this can be turned off (Autosort) to allow customized code usage.

 = How to manually apply the sort on queries =

-Include a 'orderby' => 'menu_order' property within your custom query.
+Include a 'orderby' => 'menu_order' property within your custom query arguments.

 = What kind of posts/pages this plugin allow me to sort? =